1Deepan1/mem/_posts/principles/2-1-1-3-rdbms.md

 Equivalently

 ```
-In any set of attributes , if u compute closures,
+In any set of attributes , if you compute closures,
 either you get same set of attributes or
 you get all the attributes.